ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Verifier

-The Verifier trusts (or more specifically, the Verifier's security policy is written in a way that configures the Verifier to trust) a manufacturer, or the manufacturer's hardware, so as to be able to appraise the trustworthiness of that manufacturer's devices.
-In solutions with weaker security, a Verifier might be configured to implicitly trust firmware or even software (e.g., a hypervisor).
-That is, it might appraise the trustworthiness of an application component, operating system component, or service under the assumption that information provided about it by the lower-layer hypervisor or firmware is true.
+The Verifier trusts (or more specifically, the Verifier's security policy is written in a way that configures the Verifier to trust) an Endorser who supplies an Endorsement which contains information by which the Verifier can come to trust the Attester.
-A stronger level of assurance of security comes when information can be vouched for by hardware or by ROM code, especially if such hardware is physically resistant to hardware tampering.
-The component that is implicitly trusted is often referred to as a Root of Trust.
+Typically, that information is a key used to verify the signature on Attestation Evidence which proves that the Attester has the private key that is only put into trustworthy devices by the Endorser.
+That is, the Verifier comes to trust the Attester transitively through the Endorser.

 A conveyance protocol that provides authentication and integrity protection can be used to convey unprotected Evidence, assuming the following properties exists: